simon-c-dev/Obsidian/Programming/Terminology.md

 **REST API** => A way for a server/service to communicate with clients.
 An API defines functions it exposes to clients.

+**Resource** => A resource is any object, document, or information that the API can receive from clients or send to clients.